Good and Bad Passwords How-To

 passwords can be personally related to a single individual.
 A

-number of these can be broken into pieces and or formated
+number of these can be broken into pieces and or formatted

 multiple ways.
 Combinations of pieces may result in thousands of